TasosY2K/snappy-short/README.md

 # Run it yourself

 **Step 1**
-Clone Snappy Short and install the depedencies
+Clone Snappy Short and install the dependencies
 ```sh
 $ git clone https://github.com/TasosY2K/SwearBot.git
 $ npm install
 ```
 **Step 2**
-Copy the contents of `db.sql`, create a database from your prefered enviroment then run the SQL.
+Copy the contents of `db.sql`, create a database from your prefered enviroment then run the SQL
 ```sh
 mysql>
 CREATE TABLE links (